dmaccormac/dmaccormac.github.io/_posts/2025-03-19-cobol-development-windows.md

 For other versions and platforms, you can visit the GnuCOBOL Project on SourceForge [2].

-# Install COBOL Extension for Visual Studio Code
+# VSCode Extension
-If you use VSCode, you can add the COBOL extension to enable language support.
-Go to the Extensions, search for "COBOL" and install the extension provided by bitlang.
+If you use Visual Studio Code, you can add the COBOL extension to enable language support.
+Go to the Extensions tab, search for "COBOL" and install the extension provided by bitlang.

-# Write a COBOL Program
+# Example COBOL Program
 Create `hello.cob` file with the example code shown below:

 ```cobol